Ajitesh2003/todo/README.md

 # todo
->> A Task manager application .
-Simple yet powerful tool to go through your day.
+>> A Task manager application.
+>>  Simple yet powerful tool to go through your day.